The Pietist Schoolman Podcast

 Other Podcasts and Webisodes

-My newest collaboration with Sam Mulberry, this occasional podcast features the two of us riffing on six words (none of which ever rhyme with my last name) that have come up in current events, popular culture, teaching, or elsewhere in our lives.
-NRWG is part of Sam’s Live from AC2nd podcast network.
+Another collaboration with Sam, this occasional Live from AC2nd podcast features the two of us riffing on six words (none of which ever rhyme with my last name) that have come up in current events, popular culture, teaching, or elsewhere in our lives.

 A series of eleven hour-long podcasts that I produced in Fall 2008 for my upper-level Modern Europe survey.
 Each replaced a Monday or Friday lecture, effectively giving my students long weekends almost the entire semester.
 Not surprisingly, students loved this.